-IAD is established to assist both senior management and the Board Audit Committee in the effective discharge of their legal, fiduciary, and oversight responsibilities.
+IAD provides perspectives to both senior management and the Board Audit Committee for their consideration in discharging their legal, fiduciary, and oversight responsibilities.
 It is further detailed in Section A of the Unaudited Supplementary Financial Information.

 Stress testing

 Stress testing is one of the Company's principal risk management tools, which is used to identify and assess the impact of scenarios on its portfolios and capital, covering all products offered by the Company.
 Stress testing complements other company-wide risk metrics by providing a flexible approach to understanding risk and assessing the Company's resilience to different scenarios over a range of severities, relevant to current market conditions and forward looking macroeconomic views.
 Most notably, stress testing is used for: